guettli/git-tips/README.md

 That makes it easier to switch between PRs.

-If you have a train of PRs, I like this mnemonic:
+If you have a train of PRs, I use this mnemonic to remember the order:

 - First PR: light blue
 - Second PR: yellow